Pardon: Russia

+As of 2023, Russia had pardoned over 5,000 convicts after they completed contracts with Wagner Group, a mercenary group, to fight in Russia's invasion of Ukraine.
+Yevgeny Prigozhin, the group's founder, offered thousands of inmates clemency in exchange for fighting in the most dangerous theaters of the war.
+The program is no longer in effect as of 2024.

 Rwanda

-The prerogative of mercy is a form of pardon that can be exercised by the President of Rwanda.
+The prerogative of mercy is a form of pardon that can be exercised by the president of Rwanda.
 The prerogative is one of the powers of the president defined by the Constitution of Rwanda, which came into effect in 2003 following a national referendum.
 According to the Constitution of Rwanda, "The President of the Republic has authority to exercise the prerogative of mercy in accordance with the procedure determined by law and after consulting the Supreme Court on the matter."

-Republic of South Africa
+South Africa

-Under section 84(2)(j) of the Constitution of the Republic of South Africa, 1996 (Act 108 of 1996), the President of the Republic of South Africa is responsible for pardoning or reprieving offenders.
-This power of the President is only exercised in highly exceptional cases.
+Under section 84(2)(j) of the Constitution of South Africa, 1996 (Act 108 of 1996), the president of South Africa is responsible for pardoning or reprieving offenders.
+This power of the president is only exercised in highly exceptional cases.

 To pardon a person is to forgive a person for his/her deeds.
 The pardon process is therefore not available to persons who maintain their innocence and is not an advanced form of appeal procedure.

 Pardon is only granted for minor offences after a period of ten years has elapsed since the relevant conviction.

 For many serious offences (for example if the relevant court viewed the offence in such a serious light that direct imprisonment was imposed) pardon will not be granted even if more than ten years have elapsed since the conviction.